ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 end
 ```

-Run the `dune utop` command, and inside the toplevel enter the following commands.
+Run the `dune utop` command.
+Once inside the toplevel, enter the following commands.
 For brievety, the output of the first two toplevel commands is not shown here.
 ```ocaml
 # module Array = struct
     include Stdlib.Array